Hugh Montgomery (sea captain): Turtle Gut Inlet

-Late on the afternoon of June 28, HMS Kingfisher spotted Nancy sailing toward Cape May and began chase, followed by HMS Orpheus.
-Captain John Barry on Lexington ordered longboats, led by Lieutenant Richard Wickes, set out to assist Nancy.
+Late in the afternoon of June 28, HMS Kingfisher spotted Nancy sailing toward Cape May, and gave chase, followed by HMS Orpheus.
+Captain John Barry on Lexington ordered longboats, led by Lieutenant Richard Wickes, to set out to assist Nancy.

 In the early hours of June 29, pursued by the British Orpheus and Kingfisher and blocked from entering the Delaware Bay, Captain Montgomery sailed Nancy for nearby Turtle Gut Inlet in a heavy fog.
-She soon ran aground at the inlet, while the larger British ships were kept to deeper waters.
+She soon ran aground at the inlet, while the larger British ships kept to deeper waters.

 Although still out of range but sailing closer, the British shelled Nancy, while the Americans attempted to salvage the cargo, especially the gunpowder kegs.
 Barry organized the crews into two operations.
 One group returned cannon fire to keep the British from boarding.
-The other transferred the cargo onto longboats and rowed to shore where local residents helped unload and secure it behind the dunes.
+The other transferred the cargo onto longboats and rowed to shore, where local residents helped unload and secure it behind the dunes.

-By late in the morning of June 29, 265 to 286 kegs of gunpowder had been removed, and the British bombardment had heavily damaged Nancy.
-Barry ordered the main sail wrapped around 50 pounds of gunpowder to create a long fuse running from the nearly 100 gunpowder kegs remaining in the hold to the deck and over the side.
+By late morning on June 29, they had removed 265 to 286 kegs of gunpowder, but the British bombardment had heavily damaged Nancy.
+Barry ordered the main sail to be wrapped around 50 pounds of gunpowder to create a long fuse running from the nearly 100 gunpowder kegs remaining in the hold to the deck and over the side.
 The fuse was lit as the crew abandoned ship, while one last sailor climbed the mast to remove the American flag.
 The British thought the lowering of the flag was a sign of surrender and quickly boarded Nancy.
 By then the fuse had reached the hold.
-The gunpowder exploded with a huge blast felt for miles which killed many British.
+The gunpowder exploded with a huge blast felt for miles, which killed many British.
 Captain Alexander Graeme reported the loss of his master's mate and six men on longboats from the Kingfisher.